aginies/virt-bridge-setup/README.md

-# Network Bridge Creation Script
+# Network Bridge Creation Script (virt-bridge-setup)

 This script allows you to create a network bridge on a specified interface using `nmcli`.
 It simplifies the process of creating and managing network bridges for virtualization environments.
 This was originally created to replace the automatic "yast2 virtualization" bridge creation.
+Support IPV4 only.

 ## Features